PujariYaswanthSai/todo-app/README.md

 # Todo Application

 A full-stack Todo application built with Django (backend) and React (frontend).
+I have used sqlite here because my system is somewhat giving me trouble in my sql.
 ## Features

 - Create, read, update, and delete todos